eschulz2/Events_Management/README.md

 ActiveRecord normally tries to guess the class name from the association name.
 In this case, because the association is called `created_events`, ActiveRecord would try guess that `CreatedEvent` is the class name.
 There's no such class and ActiveRecord would raise an exception.

-Search for "class_name" in [A Guide to Active Record Associations](http://guides.rubyonrails.org/association_basics.html) to see other examples.
+Search for "class_name" in [A Guide to Active Record Associations](http://guides.rubyonrails.org/association_basics.html)  and "source" in [Active Record Associations : has_many](http://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#method-i-has_many)to see other examples.

 ### CRUD It Up